clef-initiative/clef2026.github.io/content/labs/erisk.md

 ## Organizers

-- Anxo Pérez
+- Anxo Pérez (University of A Coruña)
-- Xi Wang
+- Xi Wang (University of Sheffield)
-- Javier Parapar
+- Javier Parapar (University of A Coruña)
-- Fabio Crestani
+- Fabio Crestani (Università della Svizzera Italiana)